nashville-software-school/server-side-python-curriculum/book-3-bangazon/chapters/DJANGO_ENFORCING_PERMISSIONS.md

 permission_classes = [ DjangoModelPermissions ]
 queryset = Game.objects.none()
 ```
 The `permission_classes` tells django which permission type to use.
-Since permissions are tide to the model, we need to add a `queryset` property so the view knows about the model and permissions.
+Since permissions are tied to the model, we need to add a `queryset` property so the view knows about the model and permissions.

-Using postman try to get all games as a player user.
+Using Postman try to get all games as a player user.
 That should work.
 Now try to update a game.
 What happens?

 ![Denied](https://media.giphy.com/media/OgbPFB5AE3jW/giphy.gif)